For those living in England, 2018 is the ‘Year of the Woman‘.

 She projects an image of strength and power!

 4. Taylor Swift

-I absolutely love Taylor Swift and, apart from the fact that she is incredibly talented and makes brilliant songs, I think she is a great role model for girls today.
-Taylor has a clean record regarding criminal offences- something not many celebrities can boast- and the way she bounces back after continual flack from the media and others in the limelight is really inspiring, particularly the way that she channels her feelings and come-backs into some brilliant songs!
+I love the way that Taylor bounces back after continual flack from the media is really inspiring, particularly the way that she channels her feelings and come-backs into amazing songs!